Cytnx-dev/Cytnx/Readme.md

     4. [Enhance] behavior change all linalg to follow the same disipline for permute/reshape/contiguous
     5. [Enhance] add print() in C++ API

-    v0.5.6
-    1. [Enhance] change linalg::QR -> linalg::Qr for unify the function call
-    2. Fix bug in UniTensor Qr, R UniTensor labels bug.
-    3. Add Qdr for UniTensor and Tensor.
-    4. Fix minor bug in internal, Type.is_float for Uint32,Uint64.
-    5. [Enhance] accessor can now specify with vector.
-    6. [Enhance] Tproxy.item()
-    7. Fix inplace reshape_() in new way templ. does not perform inplace operation
-    8. [Enhance] Tproxy operator+-/*
-    9. [Enhance] Release Python API and C++ API together in conda install
-    10. Fix bug in division dti64 becomes subtraction bug.
-    11. [New] Add Mod funciton.